oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 Next, grooming time.

 ## Discard Memes
-Another difficult thing to do is to stay true to your own values in the shade of crazy social media influencers and the imagery of beautiful and fulfilling lives they translate.
+Another difficult thing to do is to stay true to your values in the shade of crazy social media influencers and the imagery of beautiful and fulfilling lives they translate.

-You may be not wasting time of your life.
+You may be not wasting the time of your life.
 Then commercials and Internet ads get to you.
 Inspirational photographs.
 Books.
 Favorite movies and your mother’s marriage pictures.
 TV shows you obsessed over in your 20s.

 <p class="emphasis">
 Even if you happily ignore social media, there’s still a handful of things to get to you.